-Skill Questions to Determine if New Distributors Can Be on their Own
+Skill Questions to Determine if New Distributors Can work on their Own

 When do we know new distributors are ready to be on their own?
 When they can answer the skill questions that determine their ability to be successful.